MK2112/nn-zero-to-hero-notes/T003 - Software in the era of AI/T003 - Software_in_the_era_of_AI - Notes.md

 ### Emerge, Eat, Expand

-Curiously, it seems that **each paradigm update continually eats up space formerly occupied by the prior paradigm versions.**<br>
+Curiously, it seems that **each paradigm update continually eats up space formerly occupied by the prior paradigm versions.**
 Equally, **newer paradigm versions also open up newly addressable problem spaces.**

 Robotic systems like Tesla's Autopilot are a great example for this.<br>